Who are the top 5 Democratic candidates with the best chance to beat Donald Trump in 2020?

 The unyielding Socialist will be likely locked out of the nomination again by the Party.
 We predict strong resistance against his nomination yet again by Party insiders, which would prove to be a serious hurdle for his nomination chances.

-He would fare poorly in a 1 on 1 match with Trump, get battered and maligned in debates for his hard-line Leftist policies, and perception would favor Trump as the ‘strong’ candidate.
+He would fare reasonably well in a 1 on 1 match with Trump, but he would get battered and maligned in the debates for his hard-line Leftist policies.
 This is a favorable match-up for Trump, despite polling that says otherwise.
-However, Bernie would still enjoy an ‘enthusiasm’ factor that would carry him through the campaign, though not necessarily to victory.
+However, Bernie would still enjoy an ‘enthusiasm’ factor that would carry him through the campaign, and possibly to victory in 2020.
+His main hurdle remains securing the nomination.

 #3 – Kamala Harris

 The Senator from California appears to be backed by big Democratic power-brokers, which gives her a huge funding edge.
-Her downsides will include her role as a former California D.A. who was perceived to be unfair to minorities and did little to fix her state’s criminal justice system problems.
+Her downsides will include her role as a former California Attorney General who was perceived to be unfair to minorities and did little to fix her state’s criminal justice system problems.
+She is also running as the “prosecute Trump” candidate, rather than someone offering a new, positive vision for the future.
+This negative framing may turn off some voters wishing to look beyond Trump-bashing.

 Rank and file Democrats will line up for her at the voting booth, but she will face opposition from Leftist party members who see her as either too mainstream, a ‘Hillary 2.0′ or a part of the problem.
-As far as perception, Trump may have difficulty maligning her in the way he did Hillary in 2016 (but we have seen a possible opening of attack due to Senator Harris’ association with the Jussie Smollett scandal).
+As far as perception, Trump may have difficulty maligning her in the way he did Hillary in 2016 (but we have seen a possible opening of attack due to Senator Harris’ association with the Jussie Smollett scandal and other scandals that are popping up for her.)

 #2 – Joe Biden

 The former VP also has a number of drawbacks that may hurt him in the long run.
 His decades-long voting record and history in Washington D.C. is already coming under scrutiny, and he holds a contentious relationship with Leftists in the Democratic Party.
 We predict Biden will hold strong but may stagger through the upcoming debates.
+Biden’s age-related speech problems and his penchant for inappropriate touching and kissing are also major drawbacks.
 By next year, a new candidate (but familiar one) may have already entered the race to dethrone him.

 #1 – Andrew Yang